 It’s not about being pessimistic.
 There’s no way you can be sure of the outcome in the future.
 No matter how good your financial investor is at predicting the stock prices, he can’t be 100% correct.
 And what makes you happy today may not make you happy tomorrow.

 Things change.
-See thing for what it is, not what you expect them to be.
+Seeing thing for what it is, not what you expect them to be.

-One reason why I love the show Survivor, is because it’s unpredictable.
+One reason why I love the show Survivor is that it’s unpredictable.
 You don’t know what new twist the castaways are going to get.
 Every time, the castaways are comfortable in their situations, things change and they are forced to adapt.
 That’s just how life is.
 Just when you think that your life is comfortable and perfect.
 Something comes up (an illness, a loved one passed away, economic crisis) and disrupts your life.

 It’s not that life is trying to be mean here.
 It’s just how life is.
 Things always change and it’s up to you to either adapt or suffer.